MarcelRobeer/text_explainability/README.md

 Run lines in `example_usage.py` to see an example of how the package can be used.

 ## Explanation methods included
-`text_explainability` includes methods for model-agnostic _local explanation_, _global explanation_ and _explanation by example_.
+`text_explainability` includes methods for model-agnostic _local explanation_ and _global explanation_.
 Each of these methods can be fully customized to fit the explainees' needs.

 | Type | Explanation method | Description | Paper/link |
 |------|--------------------|-------------|-------|